Aishwarya9849/aishsree/README.md

  build the docker image run the container and confirm that sams is accessible at http://localhost:8090 and push the Docker image to Docker Hub

+SEE THIS IN CODE VIEW SO ANSWER APPEAR SMALL
 steps:
 # Docker Instructions for SAMS using Maven